lausek/lovm2/book/src/building/branch.md

 ## Example

 Let's implement a function that returns *1* if the given value is equal to 2 and *0* otherwise.
+From a Rust perspective, we could generate the function like this:

 ``` rust,no_run
 let main = builder.add_with_args("is_2", vec![n.clone()]);